chungtit/floorplan-data-pipeline/README.md

 ```
 export AIRFLOW_HOME=<path-to>/floorplan-data-pipeline/airflow
 ```
 4. Start Airflow locally by running the following command line.
-Airflow will auto-generate default login credentials in `airflow/logs/simple_auth_manager_passwords.json.generated`.
+Airflow will auto-generate default login credentials (username and password) in `airflow/logs/simple_auth_manager_passwords.json.generated`.
 You can find the directory in your terminal.
 ```
 airflow standalone
 ```

 5. Open the Airflow UI by visiting http://localhost:8080

-7. Locate Your DAG.
-In the Airflow UI, search for `rasterscan_floorplan_pipeline`
+7. In the Airflow UI, search for `rasterscan_floorplan_pipeline` to locate Your DAG